duressa-feyissa/ReBooK/README.md

 <details>
  <summary>
-  Stepsteps to generate google gmail application password
+  Stepsteps to generate google gmail application password (Click to expand)
  </summary>
- To generate a new password for an email program to access your Gmail account through IMAP or POP with two-step authentication enabled:
+### To generate a new password for an email program to access your Gmail account through IMAP or POP with two-step authentication enabled:
 - Select your profile icon in the upper-right corner of Gmail, then select Manage Google Account.
 - Select Security in the left sidebar.
 - Select App passwords under the Signing into Google section.
 You're then asked to confirm your Gmail login credentials.
 - Under Select app, choose Mail or Other (Custom name), then select a device.
 - Select Generate.
 - Your password appears in a new window.
 Follow the on-screen instructions to complete the process, then select Done.
 - You will not see the password again, so type or paste the password into the email program immediately.
 </details>

 ```
 Commad: ./run.sh [YOUR EMAIL] [YOUR APP PASSWORD]
 ```